 Dotting the holy river, there are over 25 Ghats which offers different sights to see.
 While the temple exploring gets too hectic, you can take a break and visit Kans Quila.
 This ancient fort now in ruins is one of the best sites to visit.
-From the fort, you can get a bird’s eye view of the Yamuna River and the neighbouring land across the river.
+From the fort, you can get a bird’s eye view of the Yamuna River and the neighboring land across the river.

 20. Vrindavan- Major Pilgrimage Destination of India